 As mentioned above, in order to be eligible for maternity benefit in Ireland you must both be in an employable position and have 39 weeks of PRSI paid in the relevant tax year or the following year.

-That said, after living here for a year or so, and paying the relevant PRSI contributions, you may be able to access paid maternity leave should you need to do so.
-However, you will need to make sure that you apply six weeks before you plan to go on maternity leave, and 12 weeks if you are self-employed.
+That said, after living here for a year or so, and paying the relevant PRSI contributions, you may be able to access paid maternity leave in Ireland should you need to do so.
+However, you will need to make sure that you apply six weeks before you plan to go on maternity leave in Ireland, and 12 weeks if you are self-employed.